Heat-Resistant Materials in Industry

 4.2 Waterproof and Fireproof Material Comparison

-Here’s a table that compares these materials in terms of their fireproof and waterproof properties:
+Here’s a table that compares heat repellent material in terms of their fireproof and waterproof properties:

 5. Construction & Infrastructure